A cash register is a device used by merchants to calculate and process customer transactions.

 Step 3 - Calculation and Total

-Once each product has been scanned, or the relevant information keyed in via the touch screen, the user should then select a 'sub-total' option which allows the register to calculate the total cost of the transaction.
+After inputting the relevant information for each product via the touch screen, you need to total up the cost.
+Select a 'sub-total' option on the touch screen, and the register will calculate the final cost of the transaction.

 Step 4 - Sale